• Free shipping on all orders

 Say “No” to Toxic Plants

 The best way to ensure your cat is safe from any potential toxicity is to keep toxic varieties out of the house entirely.
-While plants can vary in toxicity, some of these plants are potentially deadly to cats, and the only way to make 100% sure your cat is not at risk, is not to have them at all.
-Any pet owner that chooses to keep toxic houseplants in their home, should be well aware of the signs of toxicity and have either a Pet Poison Helpline or an emergency veterinarian’s number nearby.
+While plants can vary in toxicity, some are potentially deadly to cats, and the only way to be 100% sure your cat is not at risk is to not have them at all.
+Any pet owner that chooses to keep toxic houseplants in their home should be well aware of the signs of toxicity and have either a Pet Poison Helpline or an emergency veterinarian’s number nearby.

 Common Houseplants

 Knowing the houseplants that are safe for cats and those that put your cat at risk of toxicity if chewed on or ingested is important.
-Below we have listed some of the most common houseplants that have toxic effects on cats, and those that do not.
+Here, we have listed some of the most common houseplants that have toxic effects on cats and those that do not.
 This is not a complete list by any means, but one can be found here.

 Common Toxic Houseplants